Zoyasohel/medplum/packages/docs/docs/fhir-basics.md

 - **criteria**: This is a string expression that defines _which_ resources to listen to, specified in [FHIRPath](https://hl7.org/fhirpath/) format.
 This subscription is invoked whenever a resource that matches the criteria is created or updated.
 - **channel**: this describes the kind of action that the `Subscription` will take when it sees a matching resource.
 Currently, the possible values are `rest-hook`, `websocket`, `email`, and `message`.

-In Medplum, a powerful feature is to to **use a [Medplum Bot](./bots)** as the endpoint of the `rest-hook` channel.
-This allows you to run an arbitrary piece of code in response to data changes and automate your medical workflows.
-See our [Bot-Subscription tutorial](./bots/bot-for-questionnaire-response) for more information.

 <br/>